FlowisticDevs/ts-base/README.md

 # ⚠ WARNING
-Before starting, if you do not have experience with **typescript** I highly suggest you go with someone else's base or just use Jackson's.
+Before starting, if you do not have experience with **typescript** I highly suggest you go with someone else's base.
 I will not provide support if you don't have any knowledge of **typescript**!

 ## Dependencies Required
 > discord.js